projf/projf-explore/graphics/2d-shapes/sim/README.md

 ## Tested Versions

-These simulations have been tested with:
+This simulation has been tested with:

 * Verilator 4.038 (Ubuntu 22.04 amd64)
 * Verilator 5.006 (macOS 13 arm64)